 Or is it?
 Unfortunately, some breakdown cover policies contain exclusions and clauses that many drivers just don't realise are there.

-The right cover for cars, vans, motorbikes and caravans can provide help if your vehicle breaks down, leaving you unable to continue with your journey - find out more in our beginners' guide to breakdown cover.
+The right cover for cars, vans, motorbikes and caravans can provide help if your vehicle breaks down, leaving you unable to continue with your journey.

 But your policy might not apply in as many circumstances as you expect, leaving you stranded or having to pay your breakdown provider an extra charge on top of your usual premium.